Standard cell: Library

-An example is a simple XOR logic gate, which can be formed from OR, INVERT and AND gates.
+An example is a simple XOR logic gate, which can be formed from OR, NOT and AND gates.

 Application of standard cell

 Strictly speaking, a 2-input NAND or NOR function is sufficient to form any arbitrary Boolean function set.
 But in modern ASIC design, standard-cell methodology is practiced with a sizable library (or libraries) of cells.
 The library usually contains multiple implementations of the same logic function, differing in area and speed.
 This variety enhances the efficiency of automated synthesis, place, and route (SPR) tools.
 Indirectly, it also gives the designer greater freedom to perform implementation trade-offs (area vs. speed vs. power consumption).
 A complete group of standard-cell descriptions is commonly called a technology library.

-Commercially available Electronic Design Automation (EDA) tools use the technology libraries to automate synthesis, placement, and routing of a digital ASIC.
+Commercially available electronic design automation (EDA) tools use the technology libraries to automate synthesis, placement, and routing of a digital ASIC.
 The technology library is developed and distributed by the foundry operator.
 The library (along with a design netlist format) is the basis for exchanging design information between different phases of the SPR process.

 Synthesis

-Using the technology library's cell logical view, the Logic Synthesis tool performs the process of mathematically transforming the ASIC's register-transfer level (RTL) description into a technology-dependent netlist.
+Using the technology library's cell logical view, the logic synthesis tool performs the process of mathematically transforming the ASIC's register-transfer level (RTL) description into a technology-dependent netlist.
 This process is analogous to a software compiler converting a high-level C-program listing into a processor-dependent assembly-language listing.

 The netlist is the standard-cell representation of the ASIC design, at the logical view level.
 It consists of instances of the standard-cell library gates, and port connectivity between gates.
 Proper synthesis techniques ensure mathematical equivalency between the synthesized netlist and original RTL description.
 The netlist contains no unmapped RTL statements and declarations.

 The high-level synthesis tool performs the process of transforming the C-level models (SystemC, ANSI C/C++) description into a technology-dependent netlist.